salem84/AspNetCore.VersionInfo/README.md

-# AspNetCore.VersionInfoEndpoint
+# AspNetCore.VersionInfo

-AspNetCore.VersionInfoEndpoint is a library to expose information about assembly versions used in your web application.
+AspNetCore.VersionInfo is a library to expose information about assembly versions used in your web application.
 In particular there are two endpoints, which returns:
 * a JSON-formatted data (/version-api)
 * [WIP] an HTML user-friendly page (/version)